Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-firethief/notes.md

 My intent, therefore, was to make this a short, silly, fun adventure as we follow some elephant firefighters.
 The very first ones, in fact.

 If you've read this story, you know it's actually one with the most serious themes (and consequences) in the entire Saga so far.
 What went wrong?
-Well, I wrote my way to an exploration of probably my two most common themes again: freedom and war.
+Well, I wrote my way to an exploration of probably my two most common themes again: freedom and meaning of life/reason to live.
 I also figured out how I wanted to approach the Saga slightly differently in the future (which will have a major impact) ... halfway through this story.

 As such, the story suddenly had to balance the build-up to a major moment (and some more backstory/characters), with a few fun little heists and the very small story of two elephant firefighters.
 I don't know if I succeeded in bringing it all together.
 There was an attempt.